 Varied Opportunities for Interaction with Your Child

 When you play and interact with your child in a different setting, you add to the rich pool of experiences that make up your family life.
 You may discover a new way of playing together that carries over into your home life.
 Sometimes the funny and spontaneous things your child does in a play group become your fondest memories later on.
-Playing together also enhances feelings of security by reinforcing the notion that you are are fully present for your child.
+Playing together also enhances feelings of security by reinforcing the notion that you are fully present for your child.

 -

-Meaningful Connections with other Parents and Families
+Meaningful Connections with Other Parents and Families

 Parenting can be lonely and confusing at times, especially for the primary caregiver of a young child.
 Play groups offer a safe place for parents to share experiences and support with each other, while also benefiting from professional insights.
 The routine of a regularly occurring play group can also be very reassuring to everyone, as your family navigates new schedules and habits.